- If your job involves creating informative presentations every once in a while, screen annotation software can really

 - The Live Drawing feature allows you to draw freely on the screen without locking it; you can draw horizontal lines, vertical lines, and arrow lines and if you press the hotkey you can clear everything.

 - With Live Zoom, you can zoom in and out of the windows, but you can work on the screen at the same time.

 - The tool also displays your keystrokes in an overlay at the bottom of the screen.

 - The Keystroke filter lets you define a list of custom keystrokes that will not be displayed.

 - You can activate and deactivate all the effects with the toggle Hotkey.

 - All the effects can be managed in two modes, together and standalone.

 - Everything about this tool is customizable.

-You can try it for free with the trial version or buy Presentation Pointer for $20 and get a discount if you buy multiple licenses.
+You can try it for free with the trial version or buy Presentation Pointer and get a discount if you buy multiple licenses.

 The tool is perfect for a product demonstration or a foil presentation where annotation comes in handy for better illustration.